“As the century progresses, Africa will increasingly become one of the world’s leading economic engines.” – Paul Kagame at the Africa CEO Forum 2024.

 As we celebrate Africa Day 2024, we recognize and honor the potential of the continent’s contributions to our world.
 Together, we can build an even brighter future for our common cradle.

-Article written by Rodrigo Manso, Mitrelli Group CEO for Angola, published in Economia e Mercado.
+Article written by Rodrigo Manso, Mitrelli Angola CEO, published in Economia e Mercado.